Ras al-Ayn: Etymology

-Geography and climate
+Geography

-Ras al-Ayn is located in the Upper Khabur basin in the northern Syrian region of Jazira.
+Ras al-Ayn is located on a flat plain in the Upper Khabur basin in the northern Syrian region of Jazira.
 The Khabur, largest tributary of the Euphrates, crosses the border from Turkey near the town of Tell Halaf, about 4 km to the southwest of the city.
 The overground feeders, originating on the headwaters of the Karaca volcano in Şanlıurfa Province, usually do not carry water in the summer, even though Turkey brings in water from the Atatürk reservoir to irrigate the region of Ceylanpınar.
 While more than 80% of the Upper Khabur's water originates in Turkey, this mostly comes as underground flow.
 So rather than the overground streams, it is the giant karstic springs of the Ras al-Ayn area that is considered the river's main perennial source.

 Ras al-Ayn springs

 Ras al-Ayn has more than 100 natural springs.
+According to Abul Feda, the number may be as high as 300.
 The most famous spring is Nab'a al-Kebreet, a hot spring with a very high mineral content, containing calcium, lithium, and radium.
+One of the springs, Ain el-Kebreet (spring of gunpowder/matches), gives off a sulphorous smell so heinous that Pliny claimed Juno bathed in it.

 Water supply

 The Allouk water pumping station, which distributes water to the Hasakah Governorate, is close to Ras al-Ayn.
 Since the Turkish occupation began, the water supply has been interrupted several times.
 Previously, the station supplied about 460,000 people in Al-Hasakah, Tell Tamer, and the Al-Hawl refugee camp, but not since the last interruption in March 2020, according to the United Nations High Commissioner for Refugees.

+The Zirgan River, rising in the Ghurs Mountains, curves around ancient ruins before joining the Khaboor as its only perennial tributary.
+The region also contains several jerjubs—seasonal streams fed by rainfall and drainage from the Masius, Deyrik, and Metinan ranges—that flow toward Ras al-Ayn but dry in parts of the year and are not true tributaries.
+Misidentified by Ainsworth as the Jaghjagha, this error was later repeated by Ritter and Kiepert.
+Approaching Ras al-Ayn, travellers encounter ancient mounds, bridge ruins, and building foundations, reflecting long habitation.
+The town lies in a natural basin, with the old ruins on ridges above the springs and the modern settlement in the hollow near the water.
+About fifteen springs rise here, ten to the northeast forming one branch of the Khaboor, and several to the south and southwest, including Ain el Hassan and Ain el Beydha, forming the larger branch; their union creates the river’s true source.
+Two of these springs are thermal, one sulphuric and long exploited.